 Purpose of the Study

-The primary objective of this study was to examine, in simulation, how routing errors affect MST performance, as evaluated by the bias, root mean square error, and standard errors of the θ estimates.
+The primary objective of this study was to examine, in simulation, how routing errors (i.e., misrouting) affect MST performance, as evaluated by the bias, root mean square error, and standard errors of the θ estimates.
 In addition, typical MST design factors were varied to determine how the measurement performance of MSTs of different types was affected in the presence of routing errors.

 Method